Calliactis polypus (Forskal, 1775)

 Feed in the water column while attached to floating objects, in this case pumice.

-Calliactis polypus has been recorded attached as shown and washed ashore (Bennett, Isobel, Australian SeaShores, 1987, p177).
+Calliactis polypus has been recorded attached as shown and washed ashore.
+It may also be found on hermit crab shells.